 Note on Attachments: Grants.gov has two categories of files for attachments: "mandatory" and "optional."
 OJP receives all files attached in both categories.
-Please ensure that all required documents are attached in either Grants.gov category.
+Attachments are also labeled to describe the file being attached (e.g., Project Narrative, Budget Narrative, Other).
+Please ensure that all required documents are attached in the correct Grants.gov category and are labeled correctly.
+Do not embed "mandatory" attachments within another file.